ayush5harma/PixelFeatureDrops/README.md

 <p align="center"> </h2></p>

 ## Release Nomenclature:
-- PixelFeatureDrop-Month -
+- PixelFeatureDrop-Month - Default version
-- PixelFeatureDrop-Month-HAL3 -
+- PixelFeatureDrop-Month-HAL3 - version with cam2api
-- PixelFeatureDrop-portedGA2 -
+- PixelFeatureDrop-Month-portedGA2 - version with port files for GA2 resources for custom ROMs such as lineageOS where GA2 is not enabled with the dafault module due to missing resources

 ## Requirements:
 - Android R | *Device*: any  | *Magisk version*: 21+ | Custom ROM: AOSP based that uses pixel's system UI with gapps installed such as PixelExperience.